Localization for coarse homology theories: Fixed points in bornological coarse spaces

 where we use excision at the marked equivalence and continuity of $F$ at $!!$. \end{proof}

-We can generalize the argument for Lemma \ref{fewfpowef23r2} to the case where the bornological coarse space $W_{min,max}$ for a set $W$ is replaced by an arbitrary bounded bornological coarse space $Z$.
-Let $\pi_{0}(Z)$ {denote} the set of coarse components of $Z$ (see \cite[Definition 2.28]{buen}).
-The argument of the proof of Lemma \ref{fewfpowef23r2} together with Corollary \ref{rgvioerggegegerf} then shows for $E=F_{G_{can,min}}$:
+We can generalize the argument for Lemma \ref{fewfpowef23r2} to the case where the bornological coarse space $W_{min,max}$ for a set $W$ is replaced by an arbitrary bounded bornological coarse space~$Z$.
+Let $\pi_{0}(Z)$ {denote} the set of coarse components of $Z$ (see \cite[Def.~{2.30}]{buen}).
+Recall that $E=F_{G_{can,min}}$. \begin{lem} Assume: \begin{enumerate} \item $F$ is continuous. \item $X$ belongs to $G\Sp\cX_{bd}$. \item $Z$ is a bounded bornological coarse space. \end{enumerate} Then we have a natural equivalence